dragoncoder047/aelith/README.md

 ## TODO

-* [ ] Make call/cc be able to be remotely driven when holding promise
 * [ ] Fix bugs where horn disappears when invoking continuation
 * [ ] Add more challenges that test all features of call/cc.
   * [ ] Use firewall somewhere else